 CureME is at the forefront of participatory epidemiological, clinical and laboratory research into ME/CFS in the UK.
 Our research has focused on improving recognition, diagnosis and treatment of ME/CFS, leading to the opening of the UK’s first ME/CFS Biobank (UKMEB) – now open to researchers across the globe.

-The UK ME/CFS Biobank (UKMEB) is the first ME/CFS-specific biobank in Europe, and one of the first in the world.
+The UKMEB is the first ME/CFS-specific biobank in Europe, and one of the first in the world.
 It has collected over 30,000 aliquots of blood from patients with ME/CFS and multiple sclerosis (as well as healthy controls), using a rigorous and consistent set of scientific protocols.

-The UKMEB is committed to patient participation, and ensures that its research is always informed by and for the benefit of people with ME/CFS.
-It has contributed to highly significant research in immunology (including on NK and T cells and cytokine profiles), genetics, virology, clinical medicine, epidemiology and on the disabling effects of ME/CFS, and has released samples to researchers in the UK, Europe and America.
+CureME is committed to patient participation, and ensures that its research is always informed by and for the benefit of people with ME/CFS.
+We have contributed to highly significant research in immunology (including on NK and T cells and cytokine profiles), genetics, virology, clinical medicine, epidemiology and on the disabling effects of ME/CFS, and our Biobank has released samples to researchers in the UK, Europe, the Middle East and America.